defencedigital/moduk-service-manual/src/add-or-update-content/index.md

 ## Get content updated

-If you spot content that needs updating or removing, send the details to [service-manual@digital.mod.uk](mailto:service-manual@digital.mod.uk)
+If you spot content that needs updating or removing, send the details to [service-manual@digital.mod.uk](mailto:service-manual@digital.mod.uk).

 You need to include: